 The UNION keyword selects all rows from the two queries, removes duplicates, and returns what is left.
-Because the results of the queries are combined into a single result, the select list in each query must have the same number of columns.
-Also, the corresponding columns that are selected from each table must contain compatible data types (CHARACTER data type columns must be the same length), and these corresponding columns must all allow or all disallow nulls.
+Because the results of the queries are combined into a single result, the projection list in each query must have the same number of columns.
+Also, the corresponding columns that are selected from each table must contain compatible data types (CHARACTER data type columns must be the same length), and these corresponding columns must all allow or all disallow NULL values.

-For the complete syntax of the SELECT statement and the UNION operator, see the IBM Informix Guide to SQL: Syntax.
-For information specific to the IBM Informix ESQL/C product and any limitations that involve the INTO clause and compound queries, see the IBM Informix ESQL/C Programmer's Manual.
+For the complete syntax of the SELECT statement and the UNION operator, see the IBM Informix: Guide to SQL Syntax.
+For information specific to the IBM Informix ESQL/C product and any limitations that involve the INTO clause and compound queries, see the IBM Informix: ESQL/C Programmer's Manual.

-Query 5-37 performs a union on the stock\num and manu\code columns in the stock and items tables.
+Figure 5-69 performs a union on the stock_num and manu_code columns in the stock and items tables.